 - Inspect your financial statements: Look for charges you did not make.

 - Place a "Fraud Alert" on your credit reports by calling: Equifax (800) 525-6285; Experian (888) 397-3742; and TransUnion (800) 680-7289.

 - Close any accounts that have been tampered with or established fraudulently.

 - File a police report to help creditors who may want proof of the crime.

 - Report the theft to the Federal Trade Commission at ftc.gov/idtheft or by phone 877-438-433.

 Protect Your Computer

-Get Ready for the Fall 2011 Semester by protecting your computer.
+Get Ready for the new semester by protecting your computer.